Second Sudanese Civil War: Revolutionary Command Council for National Salvation

-On 30 June 1989, however, military officers under then Col. Omar Hassan al-Bashir, with National Islamic Front (NIF) instigation and support, replaced the Sadiq al-Mahdi government with the Revolutionary Command Council for National Salvation (RCC), a military junta of 15 military officers (reduced to 12 in 1991) assisted by a civilian cabinet.
-As General al-Bashir he became: president; chief of state; prime minister; and chief of the armed forces.
+On 30 June 1989, however, military officers under Col. Omar Hassan al-Bashir, with alleged NIF instigation and support, replaced Sadiq al-Mahdi's government with the Revolutionary Command Council for National Salvation (RCC), a military junta of 15 military officers (reduced to 12 in 1991) assisted by a civilian cabinet.
+Now a General al-Bashir became: president, chief of state, prime minister, and chief of the armed forces.

-The RCC al-Bashir military government banned trade unions, political parties, and other "non-religious" institutions.
+The RCC banned trade unions, political parties, and other "non-religious" institutions.
 About 78,000 members of the army, police, and civil administration were purged in order to reshape the government.

 Criminal Act of 1991

 In March 1991, a new penal code, the Criminal Act of 1991, instituted harsh punishments nationwide, including amputations and stoning.
-Although the southern states were officially exempt from these Islamic prohibitions and penalties, the 1991 act provided for a possible future application of Islamic Shari’a law in the south.
+Although the southern states were officially exempt from these Islamic prohibitions and penalties, the 1991 act provided for a possible future application of Islamic Sharia law in the south.
 In 1993, the government transferred most non-Muslim judges from the south to the north, replacing them with Muslim judges in the south.
-The introduction of Public Order Police to enforce Shari’a law resulted in the arrest, and treatment under Shari’a penalties, of southerners and other non-Muslims living in the north.
+The introduction of Public Order Police to enforce Sharia law resulted in the arrest, and treatment under Sharia penalties, of southerners and other non-Muslims living in the north.